 Learning on all devices

-To support your learners and their skills, your learning materials should be technically flexible.
-Whether your learners prefer to sit in front of their computer or learn in between on their smartphone or tablet should ideally be up to them.
-Your content should therefore be easily playable on various devices, especially on mobile ones “in between”.
+To support your learners and their skills, your learning content should be technically flexible.
+Whether your learners prefer to sit in front of their computer or learn on their smartphone or tablet in between, ideally it should be up to them.
+Your content should therefore be easily playable on various devices, especially on mobile “in between”.

-The accessibility of your learning materials does not only refer to pure physical availability.
-It is also about the skills of your learners to work on them.
-After all, it's of little use if your content is online, but your learners cannot handle it and therefore cannot work with it.
-Therefore, support your learners and ensure a basic digital competence.
+The accessibility of your learning content does not only refer to pure physical availability.
+It is also about the skills of your learners to work with it.
+After all, it does little good if your content is online, but your learners cannot handle it and therefore cannot work with it.
+Support your learners and ensure basic digital competence.

 Cloud-based and responsive

-To facilitate availability, you should collect content centrally and, ideally, store it in the cloud.
-Digital learning platforms are especially suitable for this.
+To facilitate distribution, you should collect the content centrally and ideally store it in the cloud.
+Digital learning platforms are particularly well suited for this.
 Both you as the content creator and your learners can access the learning nuggets anytime and anywhere.

-The blink.it platform, for example, enables you to do exactly that: You can access microlearning content from any device, and the view automatically adjusts to your device (responsive design).
+The blink.it platform enables you to do exactly that: You can access the microlearning content from any device, and the view automatically adjusts to your device (responsive design).
 Here is an example:

-The tile layout of our blink.it platform simplifies operation for you and your learners.
+The tile look of our blink.it platform simplifies usage for you and your learners.

-Here’s how to make your microlearning content available for everyone:
+Here’s how you provide your microlearning content for everyone:

 Ensure that all learners have internet access and a suitable device

-Consider the digital competence of your learners and provide additional help with individual problems
+Consider the digital competence of your learners and offer additional help for individual problems

 Choose a format for your content that learners can open and edit on all devices

-Use a central (cloud) platform where you can present all content bundled and clearly online
+Use a central (cloud) platform where you present all content bundled and clearly online

-When creating your next microlearning experience, you should keep in mind that both the technical aspect and the skills of your learners play a crucial role.
+When creating your next microlearning, you should keep in mind that both the technical aspect and the competencies of your learners play a crucial role.
 If you consider both sides, your next microlearning will be a complete success.